Best Latex Mattress of 2023

 Benefits of Latex Beds

-Latex mattresses have a “feel” of their own, distinctly different from a bed with a coil system or one made with foam.
+Another benefit of latex mattresses is how have a “feel” of their own, distinctly different from a bed with a coil system or one made with foam.
 When you lay down on a latex bed, you’ll feel slight sinking at first as this layer contours to your body but then should begin to feel more “lifted” support.
 Where traditional memory foam offers a more cradling, “in the bed” feel— latex suspends your body and prevents it from sinking very far.

 Latex beds are considered some of the best mattresses for back pain because they’re exceptional at alleviating muscle aches, joint pain, and reinforcing the natural curvature of your body.
 Because latex is responsive and doesn’t allow you to sink too far, it helps promote your spine’s alignment.
 Heavier parts of your body, like your hips and shoulders, sink further into the latex than lighter areas of your body, which supports the spine naturally.